Cognitive disengagement syndrome: Treatment

 Treatment of CDS has not been well investigated.
-Initial drug studies were done only with the ADHD medication methylphenidate, and even then only with children who were diagnosed as ADD without hyperactivity (using DSM-III criteria) and not specifically for CDS.
-The research seems to have found that most children with ADD (attention deficit disorder) with Hyperactivity (currently ADHD combined presentation) responded well at medium-to-high doses.
-However, a sizable percentage of children with ADD without hyperactivity (currently ADHD inattentive presentation, therefore the results may apply to CDS) did not gain much benefit from methylphenidate, and when they did benefit, it was at a much lower dose.
+With a lack of studies focusing specifically on CDS, researchers initially looked to treatment studies involving participants diagnosed with ADD without hyperactivity (DSM-III, 1980 criteria) or ADHD - predominantly inattentive (from DSM-IV, 1994 onwards).
+Studies in the 1990s and 2000s found that a sizable percentage of children with ADD without hyperactivity did not gain much benefit from methylphenidate, and when they did benefit, it was at a much lower dose compared to those with hyperactivity, who typically responded well at medium-to-high doses.
 However, one study and a retrospective analysis of medical histories found that the presence or absence of CDS symptoms made no difference in response to methylphenidate in children with ADHD-I. These studies did not specifically and explicitly examine the effect of the drug on CDS symptoms in children.

+In April 2014, The New York Times reported that sluggish cognitive tempo was the subject of pharmaceutical company clinical drug trials, including by Eli Lilly that proposed treatment with Atomoxetine, one of its biggest-selling drugs which it sells under the name Strattera.
 Atomoxetine may be used to treat CDS, as multiple randomised controlled clinical trials (RCTs) have found that it is an effective treatment.
 In contrast, multiple other RCTs have shown that it responds poorly to methylphenidate.

 Only one study has investigated the use of behavior modification methods at home and school for children with predominantly CDS symptoms and it found good success.

-In April 2014, The New York Times reported that sluggish cognitive tempo is the subject of pharmaceutical company clinical drug trials, including ones by Eli Lilly that proposed that one of its biggest-selling drugs, Strattera, could be prescribed to treat proposed symptoms of sluggish cognitive tempo.
 Other researchers believe that there is no effective treatment for CDS.